coinspect/bitcoin-fuzzer/README.md

 ```
 If you want to modify the currently existent tests, or add new cases, edit the C++ modules and rebuild the image.
 The same procedure can be performed to change or add new input data: make the necessary changes to inputs and rebuild the Docker image.

+If new input data or test case modules are added, update the [Makefile](https://github.com/coinspect/bitcoin-fuzzer/blob/master/coinspect-bitcoin-fuzzer/src/Makefile.test.include) to reflect the changes, then rebuild.